wandb/wandb/core/README.md

 ### Disabling `wandb-core`

-If you need to revert to the previous SDK backend while using `wandb < 0.18.0`, you can do so by following one of these steps:
+If you need to revert to the previous SDK backend while using `wandb >= 0.18.0`, you can do so by following one of these steps:

 **Option 1**: Modify your script Add the following line to your script:
 ```python
 wandb.require("legacy-service")
 ```
-**Option 2**: Set an environment variable Alternatively, set the environment variable WANDB__REQUIRE_LEGACY_SERVICE to TRUE:
+**Option 2**: Alternatively, set the environment variable WANDB__REQUIRE_LEGACY_SERVICE to TRUE:

 ```shell
 export WANDB__REQUIRE_LEGACY_SERVICE=TRUE